Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils: Results

-The study was focused in the spectral range of $190-289nm$, corresponding to the first equipment spectrometer.
-In this range there are two peaks of interest for the study of total carbon in soil, which are located in $193,04~nm$ and $247,86~nm$, respectively.
-However, that range has a high degree of complexity as the determination of their corresponding baseline because of the large amount of chemical species emitting radiation simultaneously and strong presence of radiation at all wavelengths (white radiation) caused mainly by thermal effect of the plasma.
-The Figure~\ref{fig:semcorrecao} represents the average of a LIBS spectrum of a sample without any treatment and a hypothetical baseline that could correct the spectral range.
-In Figure it is remarkable how much the continuum background radiation interferes on the spectrum shape, making the baseline quite pronounced, particularly in regions between 230 and 265$~nm$.
-It is important to notice that this spectral range has many emissions due to different degrees of ionization of many chemical species such as Fe, C, Al and Si.
+The focus of the study was on the spectral range of $190-289nm$, which corresponds to the first spectrometer of our instrument.
+Within this range, there are two specific peaks of interest for the determination of total carbon in the soil, located at $193.04nm$ and $247.86~nm$.
+However, this particular spectral range poses significant challenges in determining the appropriate baseline due to the presence of multiple chemical species emitting radiation simultaneously and the strong presence of radiation at all wavelengths (referred to as white radiation), primarily caused by the thermal effect of the plasma.
+Figure~\ref{fig:semcorrecao} illustrates the average LIBS spectrum of and a hypothetical baseline that could potentially correct the spectral range.
+It is evident from the figure how the continuous background radiation significantly interferes with the spectral shape, resulting in a pronounced baseline, particularly in the region between $230$ and $265~nm$.
+It is worth noting that this spectral range exhibits numerous emissions arising from different ionization degrees of various chemical species, such as Fe, C, Al, and Si.

-The traditional method for baseline corrections allows to correct only the spectral range that contains the peak of interest of C in $193.04~nm$ and fails when it is applied to other peak located at $247~nm$, since this peak is surrounded by several other emission lines and it is not possible to find a lateral region to the peak that is sufficient to correct their baseline.
-Thus, it was built a linear model with the peak area $193.04~nm$ and carbon concentrations, which returned $\bar{\rho}_{training} = 0.92$ with $\epsilon_{training} = 0.24$ for the training set, and $\bar{\rho}_{test} = 0.91$ with $\epsilon_{test} = 0.26$ for the test set, where $\epsilon$ is the uncertainty for the content total carbon.
+The traditional baseline correction method proves to be limited in its ability to correct the baseline in the spectral range surrounding the peak of interest at $193.04nm$.
+However, this method fails when applied to another peak located at $247nm$, as it is surrounded by numerous other emission lines, making it challenging to find a suitable lateral region for baseline correction.
+To address this limitation, a linear model was constructed using the peak area at $193.04~nm$ and carbon concentrations.
+The model achieved a correlation coefficient of $\bar{\rho}_{training} = 0.92$ with an uncertainty of $\epsilon_{training} = 0.24$ for the training set, and $\bar{\rho}_{test} = 0.91$ with an uncertainty of $\epsilon_{test} = 0.26$ for the test set, where $\epsilon$ represents the uncertainty in the measurement of total carbon content.